seshupavan/seshupavan.github.io/about.md

 # includelink: true
 ---

 I am an ASIC designer at NVIDIA, where I help investigate, build and tapeout next-generation GPU hardware.
-I have contributed to features in Ampere, Hopper and am currently working on next-generation GPUs for machine learning and gaming cards.
+I have contributed to features in Ampere, Hopper and am currently working on next-generation GPUs for machine learning and graphics.

 <br />